fauskanger/mypolr/README.rst

 Requirements
 ============
-Tested on Python 3.6, but should work with versions from 3.3 and newer.
+Tested on Python 3.6, but should work with versiona 3.3 and newer.

 Python
 ......